What Is 7cm In Inches

 Q2: Which system is better?

 A: The metric system is generally considered superior due to its decimal-based nature, which simplifies calculations and conversions within the system.
-However, the imperial system remains entrenched in certain industries and regions, making it necessary to be familiar with both.
+Still, the imperial system remains entrenched in certain industries and regions, making it necessary to be familiar with both.

 Q3: Are online converters accurate?